 National Reputation for Teaching and Research

-In the 2013 U.S. News and World Report ranking of graduate professional schools of library and information science, our School was once again selected as number one, a position held since the publication first started ranking library and information studies programs.
-Our School also ranked highly in a number of specialty groups, including first place in Services for Children and Youth; second place in Digital Librarianship; and placement in the top ten for Archives and Preservation, Health Librarianship, Information Systems, and School Library Media.
+In the 2017 U.S. News and World Report ranking of graduate professional schools of library and information science, our School was once again selected as number one, a position held since the publication first started ranking library and information studies programs.
+Our School also placed highly in a number of specialty groups, including a first-place ranking in Digital Librarianship as well as Services for Children and Youth, a third-place ranking in School Library Media, and rankings within the top ten for Archives and Preservation, Health Librarianship, and Information Systems.

 In past surveys, library educators ranked Illinois first overall among schools of library and information science in providing the highest quality education at the master’s and doctoral levels and for faculty members who contribute most significantly to the advancement of the profession through research, publication, and leadership.